-- (1) Council is responsible for: - a.
-Ensuring that this policy is communicated to all affected and interested persons; - b.
-Investigating reported misconduct concerning members of the Finance and Audit Committee; - c.
-Ensuring that the identity of the person who makes a report of misconduct in good faith is kept confidential to the extent practical in all circumstances and not subject to reprisals for making the report; - d.
-Approving policies and procedures required in the Financial Administration Law in respect of such matters; and - e.
-Supporting and fostering an ethical environment. - (2) The Finance and Audit Committee is responsible for:
+- i.
+Council is responsible for: - 1.
+Ensuring that this policy is communicated to all affected and interested persons; - 2.
+Investigating reported misconduct concerning members of the Finance and Audit Committee; - 3.
+Ensuring that the identity of the person who makes a report of misconduct in good faith is kept confidential to the extent practical in all circumstances and not subject to reprisals for making the report; - 4.
+Approving policies and procedures required in the Financial Administration Law in respect of such matters; and - 5.
+Supporting and fostering an ethical environment. - ii.
+The Finance and Audit Committee is responsible for: - 1.
+Reviewing any reports provided to it respecting inquiries into the circumstances of the reported misconduct, conducting any further inquiry it considers necessary and providing a report to the Council, along with any recommendations; - 2.
+Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances;